hjanime/SPADEVizR/README.md

 ## <a name="biplot_viewer_function"/> 6.9 Visualisation of marker co-expressions using a biplot representation (Biplot Viewer)

 The Biplot Viewer aims to visualize co-expressions between 2 markers using a biplot representation.
-In such representation, each cell is represented by dot which positionated in a two dimensional space where the 2 axis correspond to the marker expressions.
+In such representation, each cell is represented by dots which are positioned in a two dimensional space where the 2 axis correspond to the marker expressions.

 This representation can be displayed using the `biplotViewer()` function and takes a `SPADEResults` object in input.
 Cells from specific clusters or samples can be selected using the `clusters` and `samples` parameters.